jdewinne/openfaascli/README.md

    `DL_OVERRIDE="./stscli/msp-override.yml" faas-cli deploy -f msp.yml`

-   or when you're working on the demo-stackpack:
+   or when you're working on a stackpack:

-   `STACKPACK_OVERRIDE="./stscli/stackpack-override.yml" faas-cli deploy -f demo.yml`
+   `STACKPACK_OVERRIDE="./stscli/stackpack-demo-override.yml" faas-cli deploy -f demo.yml`
 1. Items that can be overriden:
     1. `OPENFAAS_GATEWAY`: The openfaas gateway endpoint (default: `http://127.0.0.1:18080`).
     1. `CLI_OVERRIDE`: Override any value from `./stscli/cli-default.yml`.